dasesu/python/otras_notas_python.md

 ```py
 import turtle
 ```
-Defines the window as being called “scr”
+Defines the window as being called "scr"
 ```py
 scr = turtle.Screen()
 ```

-Sets the screen background colour to yellow scr.bgcolor(“yellow”)
+Sets the screen background colour to yellow scr.bgcolor("yellow")

 Removes the pen from the page
 turtle.penup()